 She’s glad it didn’t.

-GM: “I am pleased your mission tonight has been successful,” Maldonato states as he surveys the three.
-“Risk has been ventured.
+GM: “I am pleased that your mission was successful,” Maldonato states as he surveys the three.
+“Risk was ventured.
 Reward is now our due.”

 He turns to the assassin.
 The stake removes itself from the vampire’s chest.

 The broken-limbed man offers a bow from the chair.

 “I am Raaid ibn Badr bint Khalil bint Nazeeha bint Fatima bint Thetmes ibn Sha’hiri ibn Haqim, Your Grace.”

 Caroline: The information is less valuable than the identity of his employer, or confirmation of his target, but she allows the seneschal to play his cards as he will.
 He’s been at the game for far longer than she has.